 The Committee will support the preparation of local growth management strategies that translate the vision and guiding principles of this Plan into more detailed priorities for growth and change that can applied locally.

 The Committee will monitor and review progress towards achieving the vision and goals for 2036 to help prioritise infrastructure delivery and influence policy settings.

 An annual report will present indicators for housing, employment, communities and the environment, as well as advice to government on the delivery of short-term actions.
 This monitoring will be conducted in partnership with councils.

 The Plan will be reviewed and adjusted every five years, or as necessary, to help realise the vision for 2036.

-Local growth management strategies will be developed by councils and endorsed by the Department of Planning and Environment prior to preparing a local environmental plan to rezone land for residential, rural residential, commercial and industrial land uses.
+Local growth management strategies will be developed by councils and endorsed by the Department prior to preparing a local environmental plan to rezone land for residential, rural residential, commercial and industrial land uses.
 Guidelines will be prepared to help councils develop local growth management strategies and to ensure the strategies reflect the directions and actions of this Plan.

 Goal 1: A strong and dynamic regional economy